Government’s net zero strategy ‘unlawful’ as heatwave temperatures soar

 The court’s decision comes as Britain swelters in extreme heat, with flights suspended and temperature records broken twice in one day in Wales on Monday.

-It also comes as Prince Charles said “commitments around net zero have never been more vitally important as we all swelter under today’s alarming record temperatures across Britain and Europe.”
+It also comes as Prince Charles said commitments around net zero “have never been more vitally important as we all swelter under today’s alarming record temperatures across Britain and Europe”.

-“As I have tried to indicate for quite some time, the climate crisis really is a genuine emergency and tackling it is utterly essential - for Cornwall, the country and the rest of the world,” he told a garden party in the grounds of Boconnoc House near Plymouth.
+“As I have tried to indicate for quite some time, the climate crisis really is a genuine emergency and tackling it is utterly essential - for Cornwall, the country and the rest of the world,” he told a garden party at the grounds of Boconnoc House, near Plymouth.

 Welcoming the court’s decision, Good Law Project said: “The dangerous heatwave this week is a stark reminder of the very real threat we face.
 Our infrastructure and homes were designed for a climate that no longer exists.
 This cannot wait.
 The Net Zero target must be a road map to a sustainable future – not a lie we tell our children.”

-Friends of the Earth called it a “landmark victory for climate justce.”

-The group said: “The refreshed plan should include sound policies that stand up to the scrutiny of the Climate Change Committee (CCC).”
+Friends of the Earth called it a “landmark victory for climate justice”, adding the refreshed plan “should include sound policies that stand up to the scrutiny of the Climate Change Committee (CCC)”.

 Friends of the Earth lawyer Katie de Kauwe said: “This landmark ruling is a huge victory for climate justice and government transparency.
 It shows that the Climate Change Act is a piece of legislation which has teeth, and can, if necessary, be enforced through our court system if the government does not comply with its legal duties.”

-The Climate Change Committee recently found that credible plans exist for just two fifths of emission reductions needed to meet a critical stepping stone on the path to net zero.
+The Climate Change Committee recently found that credible plans exist for just two-fifths of emission reductions needed to meet a critical stepping stone on the path to net zero.

-Sam Hunter Jones, senior lawyer at ClientEarth said “the decision confirms that the government must show how its plans will deliver the carbon budget targets in full.”
+Sam Hunter Jones, senior lawyer at ClientEarth, said the court’s decision “confirms that the government must show how its plans will deliver the carbon budget targets in full”.

-The government’s “approach must also be realistic and based on what it actually expects its plans to achieve.”
+The government’s “approach must also be realistic and based on what it actually expects its plans to achieve”.

 The Independent has contacted the Business Department for comment.